japila-books/apache-spark-internals/docs/shuffle/Spillable.md

 maybeSpill is used when:

-* ExternalAppendOnlyMap is requested to xref:shuffle:ExternalAppendOnlyMap.adoc#insertAll[insertAll]
+* ExternalAppendOnlyMap is requested to shuffle:ExternalAppendOnlyMap.md#insertAll[insertAll]

-* ExternalSorter is requested to xref:shuffle:ExternalSorter.adoc#maybeSpillCollection[attempt to spill an in-memory collection to disk if needed]
+* ExternalSorter is requested to shuffle:ExternalSorter.md#maybeSpillCollection[attempt to spill an in-memory collection to disk if needed]